theskyinflames/cdmon2/README.md

 * **app/config**: Configuration values
 * **app/api**: REST API publising and routing.
 It depends on *app/service* package.
 * **app/service**: Application service.
 This package provides the needed service logic to resolve the api requests.
 To do this , it depends on the *app/domain* and *app/repository* packages.
 * **app/domain**: Domains of the bounded context for this service.
 In this case, Server and Hosting.
-Each of these domains provides its domain logic, for example to validate it self, or, in the case of the server, to avoid resources overflow.
+Each of these domains provides its domain logic, for example to validate themselves, or, in the case of the server, to avoid resources overflowing.
 * **app/repository**: This package provides a persistence layer abstraction.
-It depends on *app/store* package
+It depends on *app/store* package.
 * **app/store**: Persistence layer implementation.
-In this case, it's a Redis instance
+In this case, it's a Redis instance.

+Almost all packages includes unit tests.
+I've implemented it where it makes sense.
+Basically where the coded logic has a minimum of complexity

 ## Launch the unit tests
 To launch the unit tests, you must do: